NLnetLabs/rotonda-doc/manual/source/building.rst

 ====================

-In addition to meeting the :ref:`system requirements <installation:System Requirements>`, these are things you need to build Rotonda:
+In addition to meeting the :ref:`system requirements <installation:System Requirements>`, these are two things you need to build Rotonda:

+- a C toolchain
 - Rust
-- Item 2
-- Item 3

 You can run Rotonda on any operating system and CPU architecture where you can fulfil these requirements.